gustavoleitao/query-api/README.md

 In this example, you can filter Greeting by SomeOther text like this:

 ```
-GET http://localhost:8080/greeting?query={"other.text": "Some other text"}s
+GET http://localhost:8080/greeting?query={"other.text": "Some other text"}
 ```

 All operators are available in this mode.